XPokeProject/UniversavPoke/README.md

 2013-2015 Lyndon Armitage (creator of HTML5 Pokémon Save Reader)

-2015-2017 Daniell Plasmmer (CEO of Universav organization)
+2015-2018 Plasmmer (CEO of Universav organization)

 This is a HTML5 implementation of a Pok&#233;mon Red, Blue and Yellow save game viewer (and possibly editor in the future).
 Made for fun, and educational purposes only.